2016CA657/Lab1_ConfigurationVagrant/README.md

 # CA675 Vagrant File

-This will provide a convenient baseline for the practicals for CA675
+This will provide a convenient baseline for the practicals for CA675.

+Vagrant file above ^^^ is a working version up to end of lab 2.

 ## Step by Step